-Constance Wu Is Allegedly ‘Hated’ On Her New Movie Set — And Is A Bigger Diva Than J.Lo
+Constance Wu Is Allegedly ‘Hated’ On Her New Movie Set — And Is A Bigger Diva Than JLo

 For example, she received a separate van from the rest of the cast when going on interviews and other press obligations.
 While the rest of the cast was reportedly close-knit, Wu remained aloof, and even reportedly rolled her eyes at legend Michelle Yeoh during an interview.

-“It was clear they didn’t socialize.”
+“It was clear they didn’t socialize,” said a source from the movie set.

 Reports say that Wu’s team are “begging” her to be more “gracious.”